 Now that the technology is available My phone also crunches while it's charging.
 I cracked the screen on my old phone and replaced it with a another.
 Now the phone benchmarks as good as the old one plus one of my other PCs combined.
 The phone just runs when I'm charging.
 So that is overnight.
 My landline, which is an Android device too.
 It crunches while its on charge too.
 (IE. Most of the time.)Though it is not a very powerful device.

-I Play a lot of Dungeons and Dragons, and other role playing games, but only use my computers for writing scenarios and for creating my own little world.
+I Play a lot of Dungeons and Dragons, and other role playing games, but only use my computers for writing scenarios and for creating maps of my own little world.
 Most of the playing time is done sitting around a real table facing real people drinking real ale and rolling real polyhedral dice.
 Yes, I know I'm geek, but so are most people who will read this.
 However, I am also the oldest geek I know.
 Most of you probably get your gaming fix versus a computer.
 I happen to get mine with other like-minded humans.

 |Thoughts about SETI and SETI@home|

 |I run Seti@Home because I believe in the concept and have computers that can contribute spare capacity.|